 The Evolution of ERP and EPM

-The development of ERP (Enterprise Resource Planning) and EPM (Enterprise Performance Management) has undergone a remarkable transformation over the years.
-These software solutions have evolved from basic accounting software and spreadsheets to modern cloud-based platforms, revolutionizing the way businesses operate and make decisions.
+The growth of ERP (Enterprise Resource Planning) and EPM (Enterprise Performance Management) has been remarkable.
+Both have moved beyond simple spreadsheets and accounting tools, transforming into advanced cloud-based platforms that redefine how businesses operate and make decisions.

 Key Differences between ERP and EPM